Erik Magnusson, King of Sweden

 Erik Magnusson (1339 – 20 June 1359), sometimes known as Erik XII, (Note: Referring to Erik Magnusson as King Erik XII is a later invention, counting backwards from Erik XIV (1560–68).
 Erik XIV and his brother Charles IX (1604–1611) adopted numerals according to a fictitious history of Sweden.
 The number of Swedish monarchs named Erik before Erik XIV (at least seven) is unknown, going back into prehistory.
-It would be speculative to try to affix a mathematically accurate one to this king.) was King of Sweden and lord of Scania in 1344–1359.
-He was a co-ruler with his father, King Magnus Eriksson, from 1356 until his death in 1359.
+It would be speculative to try to affix a mathematically accurate one to this king.) was a Swedish prince who was formally elected King of Sweden in 1344.
+He held no real power before 1356, when he led a rebellion against his father, King Magnus Eriksson, forcing Magnus to divide the kingdom with him.
+Erik then ruled large parts of Sweden and Scania alongside his father until his sudden death in 1359, possibly from the Black Death.

 Early life

 Erik was born in early 1339 as the eldest son of King Magnus Eriksson (1316–1374) who ruled both Sweden and Norway.
 When Magnus' second son, Haakon, was born the following year, Magnus decided to divide the kingdoms between his sons.
 Erik was designated to succeed his father as King of Sweden, while Haakon would become King of Norway during his father's lifetime.
 Although, by Norwegian law, Erik was the rightful heir to the Norwegian throne, the Norwegian Council of the Realm agreed to this arrangement in 1343.
 In 6 December 1344, Erik was formally elected King of Sweden at the Stones of Mora.